 For instance, organic traffic gains or losses aren’t always caused by changes in visibility, but a change in visibility will always impact organic traffic.

-How Do You Track Online Visibility?
+How Do You Track SEO Visibility?

-Several SEO tools have created proprietary visibility metrics.
+Several SEO tools have created proprietary SEO visibility metrics.
 Each tool calculates visibility in a unique way, so it’s not very helpful to track visibility for one site across several tools.
 Instead, it makes more sense to decide on one source of truth for your visibility numbers and track that metric across time.

 Here’s a rundown of some of the tools you could use to track your SEO visibility and how each tool calculates its own version of a visibility metric.